 Naming

 The CP shall provide information on the naming standards used in the certificates.
 Naming conventions used shall be standardized to avoid collisions.
-The certificates shall contain names that represent the subscriber in a way that is meaningful (e.g., name associated with the service provider code in the TNAuthList in the issued certificate).
-The Subject name in SHAKEN Certificates shall match the issuer name in Certificates issued by the CA, as required by [RFC 5280].
+The Subject name in STI-CA root Certificates shall match the Issuer name as required by [RFC 5280].
+The Issuer name in the STI certificates shall match the Subject name of the Issuing CA certificate

 Initial Identity Validation

 The CP shall include the procedures required for identification and authentication for the initial registration of certificates.
 In the context of SHAKEN, the re-key requests must follow the same procedures as initial Certificate issuance.